tevoran/T3Vtech-3/doc/api.md

 ## Quitting

-There is no to call tt_quit() explicitly.
+There is no need to call tt_quit() explicitly.
 It will be called at the end of the program's execution anyway.
 It is only necessary to clean the resources that you loaded on your own during the engine's runtime.

 ## Frame Update